lianajayde/Back_End-C/README.md

 *In order to run this application, you must first install..
 <br>
-npm i, npm i dotenv, npm i sequelize, and npm install --save mysql2
+npm i, npm install dotenv --save, npm i sequelize, and npm install --save mysql2
 <br>
 *In order to use this appliction you must open your terminal and type the following commands..
 <br>